flutter/website/src/release/breaking-changes/scribble-text-input-client.md

 ## Migration guide

-If you previously implemented or extended `TextEditingClient`, you may override `showToolbar`, `insertTextPlaceholder`, and `removeTextPlaceholder` in order to support these Scribble features.
+If you previously implemented `TextEditingClient`, you must override `showToolbar`, `insertTextPlaceholder`, and `removeTextPlaceholder` and either support these Scribble features or provide an empty implementation.

 To migrate, implement `showToolbar`, `insertTextPlaceholder`, and `removeTextPlaceholder`.